HTTP auth with .htaccess

 john:$aSr1$jw6nGOHx$f/HpoNv9thNMd6w35Ttl80

 The username is before the colon.
-The long string after the colon is the password.
-It needs to be Base64 encrypted. "htpasswd" is a command line tool likely installed on your local machine (sorry not on fortrabbit yet, so you have to run that locally):
+The long string after the colon is the hashed password.
+It needs to be encrypted using the htpasswd tool. "htpasswd" is a command line tool likely installed on your local machine (not available on fortrabbit, so you have to run that locally):

 htpasswd -c ~/directory/.htpasswd john

-The -c flag create a new file.
-The first param defines the file name and (absolute) pat to store it.
-The second param the username.
+The -c flag creates a new file.
+The first param defines the file name and absolute path to store it.
+The second param is the username.
 The tool will prompt for the password.

 Likely, your goal is, to ask users for a password only on the staging area, but not on your local environment or even a live version.
 Unfortunately HTTP Auth does not play very well with standard practices of environment detection, as this is happening on a different layer.
 Here is what you can do: